Ecwid/ecwid-api-docs/includes/_overview.md

 To find out more about Ecwid platform and get some basic details about it, please visit [Get started](http://developers.ecwid.com/get-started) page.

+Learn more on how to get started with developing an app: [https://developers.ecwid.com/developing-your-app](https://developers.ecwid.com/developing-your-app)

 # API features

 **REST API**